Jinstronda/scrapping-baguette/README.md

 It worked.
 All data captured.
 100% quality.
 But: 1 doctor per second.
 To scrape 100,000 doctors?
 27 hours.
 Not acceptable.

-**The Breakthrough: Multiprocessing + Smart Prefixes** The realization: we don't need threads to share a session.
-We need *separate* sessions that don't conflict.
+**The Breakthrough: Multiprocessing + Smart Prefixes** The realization: I don't need threads to share a session.
+I need *separate* sessions that don't conflict.

 Solution: Multiprocessing.
 Each process = independent Python interpreter = completely isolated session.
 The website sees different "users."
 No conflicts.

 Then the prefix expansion idea hit.
-Instead of dividing work by number of doctors (which we don't know), divide by *search space*.
+Instead of dividing work by number of doctors (which I don't know), divide by *search space*.
 Worker 1 scrapes "a", worker 2 scrapes "b", etc. When a prefix hits the limit, expand it into sub-prefixes.
 Auto-balancing, auto-complete.

 Four files.
 700 lines total.
 Works perfectly.